karsonbastug/RateMyAsthma/README.md

 ## [API Documentation](AsthmaAPI/README.md)

 ### Karson Bastug SP Change Notice
 There has been an additional Stored Procedure created, named GetCity1.
-Additionally, GetRatingsForHighTemp has been renamed to AGetTemp.
-Under the AGetTemp procedure is a comment for the code to delete the old procedure.
+Additionally, GetRatingsForHighTemp has been modified.
+You will have to drop then recreate the stored procedure, whichh that command is commented out to make it easy.

-#Assignment3
+#KarsonBastugSPChanges
 https://github.com/karsonbastug/Assignment3/blob/main/KarsonBastugSps.sql